s8ngyu/libpddokdo/README.md

 ## libpddokdo (libPDDokdo)
-This is a library to get weather which provides by iOS Weater.app easily for jailbroken devices.
+This is a library to get weather which provides by iOS Weather.app easily for jailbroken devices.
 ** This library is only for 64-bit deivces. and will be available to download on Packix.**

 ## What is Dokdo?